BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ![Karamata](Karamata.png)<center>**Jovan Karamata**</center>

-### Pre-requisites from Karamata's theory of slow/regular/extended regular variation
+### Pre-requisites from Karamata's theory of slow/regular/Г-/П- variation

 Here we'll introduce the concepts of slow-varying function and regularly varying function from Karamata theory, which allow us to prove the necessary and sufficient conditions for Types II and III.